 Modern Invoice Matching: How AI Transforms a Critical Finance Workflow

-If you’ve ever had a supplier invoice sneak through with the wrong amount, duplicate line items, or attached to a purchase order that doesn’t even exist — congratulations, you’ve met the chaos that is manual invoice matching.
+Have you ever seen a supplier invoice come through with the wrong amount, duplicate items, or linked to a purchase order that doesn’t exist?

 The truth is: the stakes are high.
-Invoice fraud costs companies billions every year.
-In one of the most notorious cases, a man posed as a supplier and tricked Google and Facebook into wiring over $100 million in fake invoice payments over a two-year period.
-Both companies had the budget, but not the checks and balances.
+Invoice fraud costs companies billions every year (Forbes, 2022).
+In one of the most notorious cases, a man posed as a supplier and tricked Google and Facebook into wiring over $100 million in fake invoice payments over a two-year period (BBC News, 2017).
+Both companies had the budget but lacked checks and balances.

-In this guide, we’ll break down what invoice matching really is, how it works, and how agentic AI platforms like Capably are making smart invoice matching automation a reality—in minutes, not months.
+In this guide, we explain what invoice matching is, how it works, and how agentic AI platforms like Capably enable automated invoice matching in minutes rather than months.

 What is Invoice Matching?

-At its core, invoice matching is the process of verifying that an invoice from a supplier accurately reflects what was ordered and received, before any payment is made.
+Invoice matching is the process the AP department uses for invoice verification, ensuring that a supplier’s invoice accurately reflects what was ordered and received before any payment process is initiated.
 It’s a critical checkpoint within the broader accounts payable and invoice processing workflow, acting as a safeguard against overpayments, fraud, and accounting errors.

 Here’s how it typically works: when a supplier submits an invoice, the system (or person) compares key fields, such as product, quantity, unit price, and total amount, against the corresponding purchase order and, in some cases, a receiving report or goods receipt note.
-If everything lines up, the invoice is approved for payment.
+If everything lines up, the query receives invoice approval for payment.
 If not, it’s flagged for review.

-With rising transaction volumes and growing complexity in supply chains, invoice matching has become a major focus for automated invoice processing and AI workflow automation.
+With rising transaction volumes and growing complexity in supply chains, invoice matching has become a major focus for automated invoice processing and AP automation.
 Manual methods just don’t scale.

 The Types of Invoice Matching Explained